-- Advocating for timely locate services with the Ministry of Public and Business Service Delivery
+- Advocating for fair, transparent and timely locate services with the Ministry of Public and Business Service Delivery

-- Providing industry’s perspective and suggestions for improvements to the City of Ottawa VPM system
+- Providing industry’s perspective and suggestions for improvements to the City of Ottawa programs such as the VPM system

 - Participating in City of Ottawa specification reviews